 I love homemade Oatmeal Raisin Cookies.
 The best ones are crisp and chewy at the same time.
-This one is a go to recipe that I’ve made since my kids were little, and a cute story.
-A little friend of my daughter’s came to our house for a play date, and she absolutely loved these cookies.
+This one is a go-to recipe that I've made since my kids were little and a cute story.
+A little friend of my daughter came to our house for a play date, and she absolutely loved these cookies.
 She kept asking for another and she wanted me to tell her mom how to make them, so she could always have them.
 She asked me what was in them.

 I told her that there were raisins.
 And she was devastated.
 She hated raisins.
 In the meantime, this little girl had eaten at least a half dozen of these oatmeal raisin cookies.
 And loved every bite.
 I think that was a classic example of our pre-conceived ideas about what we like and don't like.
 It made me smile back then, and obviously, still resonates with me now.

-Often, people don’t like to use whole wheat flour in their baking.
-They think it tastes funny, and the recipe is drier and denser, and and the grain flavour too intense, if they use whole wheat versus white flour.
+Often, people don't like to use whole wheat flour in their baking.
+They think it tastes funny, and the recipe is drier and denser, and the grain flavour too intense, if they use whole wheat versus white flour.
 Some of that is true.
-Whole grain flours don’t taste funny, but they do for sure, taste different.
-Especially, if you are used to eating white flour, which is basically stripped of all nutrition, and pretty much, tasteless.
+Whole grain flours don't taste funny, but they do for sure, taste different.
+Especially, if you are used to eating white flour, which, by the way, is basically stripped of all nutrition, and pretty much, tasteless.

 But, sometimes it's a good thing to taste the grain that you are working with.
 Whole wheat, whole grain can taste delicious.
 In a more rustic treat like an oatmeal raisin cookie, whole wheat flour actually enhances the flavour, colour, and texture.

 Check out this very helpful tip for baking with whole wheat flour: The Most Important Thing You Should Know When Baking With Whole Wheat Flour

 Coconut; The Secret Ingredient For Chewy, Delicious, Oatmeal Cookies